brille/brille/docs/module/grids.rst

 Grids
 -----
-There are likely myriad ways one could divide an :math:`N` dimensional space but the two most basic building blocks are the parallel piped (or its :math:`N` dimensional equivalent) and the :math:`N`-simplex.
+There are likely myriad ways one could divide an :math:`N` dimensional space but the two most basic building blocks are the parallelepiped (or its :math:`N` dimensional equivalent) and the :math:`N`-simplex.
 An :math:`N`-simplex always requires :math:`N+1` points
-where a parallel piped requires :math:`2^N`.
+where a parallelepiped requires :math:`2^N`.

-The parallel piped lends itself to a regular grid while arrangements of `N`-simplexs can be regular or irregular.
+The parallelepiped lends itself to a regular grid while arrangements of `N`-simplexs can be regular or irregular.
-In two dimensions the parallel piped grid is a regular cartesian grid:
+In two dimensions the parallelepiped grid is a regular Cartesian grid:

 .. tikz::
     :libs: calc